FIT4002-DASDD/Bots/README.md

 First install the AWS C++ SDK's dependencies by following the [official docs](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/setup-linux.html):

-`sudo apt-get install libcurl4-openssl-dev libssl-dev uuid-dev zlib1g-dev libpulse-dev`
+`sudo apt-get install libcurl4-openssl-dev libssl-dev uuid-dev zlib1g-dev libpulse-dev`.

+Next install dependencies needed by libpqxx (a C++ Postgres binding), which should include installing Postgres and `libpq` via a simple command such as: `sudo apt-get install -y libpq-dev`.
+See this [repo](https://github.com/aksh0001/libpqxx-bazel) for more details.

 Call `bazel build` on the `//push-service:main` target, specifying the full path to the Bazel cache directory in the `--sandbox_writable_path` flag: